What is Yolt?

 Using Yolt abroad

-Yolt isn’t for spending or transferring, so it won’t save you money on spending abroad, but it can be very useful for monitoring the charges and withdrawals being made from your account while you’re on holiday.
+Yolt isn’t a current account and doesn’t hold your money or let you make card payments, so it won’t save you money on spending abroad.
+However, it can be useful for monitoring the charges and withdrawals being made from your account while you’re on holiday.

 Pros and cons of Yolt